The Endemic Area Maps with Valley Fever History

 A) Two thirds of all VF cases are contracted in Arizona, with Phoenix and Tucson as the two most affected cities.

 The next map shows areas the U.S. Geological Survey has identified as endemic to Coccidioides fungus.
 Notice the green X at the Dinosaur National Monument site in Utah, far to the north of previously established endemic areas.
 All ten of the workers at a DNM archeological site on June 19, 2001 became ill with Valley Fever.
-The exact location of cocci's growth could not be pinpointed for this particular outbreak, but it is suspected to grow near Utah's X. Washington State's recently confirmed soil sample also has a green X.
+The exact location of cocci's growth could not be pinpointed for this particular outbreak, but it is suspected to grow near Utah's X. Recently confirmed Washington State soil samples were in Walla Walla, Benton, Franklin, and Yakima counties.

 Areas of possible or suspected areas of growth that had not been considered until the discovery in Washington state are shown in pink.